sebassem/myBlog/content/english/blogs/posts/Hosting-LLMs-K8s-GPUs.markdown

 ###  GPU Time-Slicing (Fractional GPU)

 For GPUs that don't support MIG, or when you need more flexible sharing than MIG's static partitioning, GPU time-slicing can be used.
 This allows multiple pods to share a single GPU by scheduling their execution in a time-sliced manner.
+Multiple processes take turns operating on the full GPU through a round-robin context switching mechanism.

 In Kubernetes you would usually create a configMap to define how many time-sliced shares each GPU should advertise.
 In this example it will be 4 shared GPU slices.